sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Mandatory
 ```

-### Code Version Control System

-Systems and tools providing version control and collaboration features for code developed inside the TRE.
+**Code Version Control System:** This {term}`application component <application component>` is the systems and tools providing version control and collaboration features for code developed inside the TRE.

 ```{list-table}
 :header-rows: 1